 Josh Jennings is a jock who is also totally smart!
 Wow, oxymoron much, M.D.
-Spencer?
+Spenser?
 Josh is the school soccer star, which would make him totally popular in pretty much any country that's not the United States and apparently the United States too.
 Josh introduces us to this awkward kid named Michael Sturdevant.
 He's the school soccer chump, as well as being smart, shy, and overall weird.

 The two hit it off when Josh catches Michael playing chess alone.
 Well, still better than World of Warcraft.
-Josh reveals that he likes chess, and even wants to buy a chess instructional CD ROM for his birthday, as well as a new calculator, a notepad, and a life.
-I mean, chess is fun and all, but he actually says that he mastered a bunch of opening strategies from a guide book.
+Josh reveals that he likes chess, and even wants to buy a chess instructional CD-ROM for his birthday, as well as a new calculator, a notepad, and a life.
+I mean, chess is fun and all, but he actually says that he mastered a bunch of opening strategies from a guidebook.
 This is right on the border between sad and obsessive.
 Josh sits down with Michael and finds out that he's not that strange of a guy, since it would be difficult to make characters with different basic personalities.

 Michael says that he sometimes plays with his little sister, Gladys, who is supposedly smart and evil.
 Josh also has a little sister, Megan, who is the younger sibling from all the other books with younger siblings, except even worse.
 Later, Josh is at his locker with his BFF's, Chet and Danny.
 They're like the three musketeers, if the three musketeers were complete tools.
 Also, how could M.D.
-Spencer make a new Danny if the old one was irreplaceable?
+Spenser make a new Danny if the old one was irreplaceable?
 I just included this part because Josh says that his locker-hidden treasures are his cleats and his Thomas Jefferson Middle School jersey.
-Because every kid's most prized possession is his middle school jersey.
+Because every kid's most prized possession is their middle school jersey.

 Michael continually creams Josh at chess, and Josh also starts to get smarter.
 He even shows his math test to his parents, he's so proud.
 And then, the worst thing happens: Megan enters the picture.
 She is the brattiest human being I have ever read about.
 You know why?
 Because I can relate.
 That's right.
-When Josh shows off, she says, "Well, got an A, not an A minus, in spelling.
+When Josh shows off, she says, "Well, I got an A, not an A minus, in spelling.
 Does anybody care?"
 M.D.
-Spencer hits it spot on.
+Spenser hits it spot on.
 That is literally my sister when she was very young, and it annoyed the crap out of me then and now.
 Therefore, I have taken it upon myself to create a passage describing my reaction to this dialogue, in standard Shivers format:

 As my eyes fell upon the writing piece of Megan's cries for attention, my eyes grew as wide as giant teacups, the kind used to hold giant tea.
 My hands balled up into a fist like I was squeezing an invisible balloon that didn't pop or have any mass.
 My mouth dropped open like someone had pressed a button bought from a store that sold buttons to open my mouth.
 But soon, I won't even react to this Shivers book anymore.